 If you’re locked into a high mortgage rate and want to take advantage of lower mortgage rates, you’re probably going to want to refinance your mortgage.
 But, should you refinance it?

-Take a look at the video below and find out what to do.
+Take a look at the video below and find out what to do, should I refinance my house or not.
 While you’re at it, you can get my 52 week Financial Game Plan by filling out the box right beneath this.